proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

-     When we ask for a movie, the server will check if there is a copy available at the moment and return the list of movies that we have currently rented (it's a polite way of reminding us that we should have returned them).
+     When we ask for a movie, the server will check if there is a copy available at the moment and return the list of movies that we have currently rented.
+(It's a polite way of reminding us that we should have returned them.)
 If the movie we asked for is available, then it will be added to the list.
 Finally, in case the password we supplied is invalid, the server will not give us any movies.